LizaTalkachova/Apify-Home-Assignment/README.md

 [^firstnote]: The web scraper is currently named a bit differently, but I decided to stick to my version all over the README.
 [^secondnote]: Once a user changes anything in the URL fields, the button renames as **Save & Start**.
 When a user opens the actor for the first time, he definitely needs to insert his URLs, so it would be the correct name of the button in this procedure.
 [^thirdnote]: I would include a screenshot of the table with the results, but it doesn't look quite attractive due to the absense of the data in some columns.
 It would also be good if I could define which columns to show in the table (I know it is possible for export and preview mode, but seems not in the showing mode).
+[^fourthnote]: As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).
+[^fifthnote] As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).